-Infidelity or Affairs: You just found out your partner has cheated on you and don't know what to do now.
+Infidelity or Affairs: You just found out your partner has cheated on you and don’t know what to do next.
 Can you regain trust and stay married after the affair?

 Anxiety and Depression: When you aren’t sure where you stand in your relationship, it can cause quite a bit of anxiety, worry, stress, heartbreak and depression.

 Intimacy or Sex issues: Your sex life has significantly changed.
-Could be due to children, aging, emotional distance, hormonal, affairs, or psychological.
+Could be due to children, aging, emotional shut down, hormones, affairs, or a psychological issue.

-Parenting issues: Everyone wants the best for their children but don't always agree on the same way to implement parenting skills or always know "what is best."
+Parenting issues: Everyone wants the best for their children.
+But they don’t always agree on the way to implement parenting skills or always know “what is best.”